 The state of Virginia requires drivers to carry auto insurance on any registered vehicle that will be operated on the road.
-Car insurance exists to provide financial protection in the event of an accident and may cover expenses like medical bills and property damage.
+Car insurance provides financial protection in the event of an accident and may cover expenses like medical bills and property damage.
+Drivers can also add coverage that pays for damages if the accident is caused by an uninsured driver.
 In Virginia, there is a minimum amount of liability coverage that every driver must carry and driving without insurance in Virginia can result in hefty fines, a suspended license and higher insurance premiums.
 Before you drive in Virginia, it is important to know the state’s specific insurance requirements.

 Minimum insurance required in Virginia